Tinaroo Dam: Location and features

 The dam wall, constructed with 223000 e3m3 of concrete, is 42 m high and 533 m long.
 The maximum water depth is 41.8 m and at 100% capacity the dam wall impounds enough water from the Barron River to create a lake approximately 75% the size of Sydney Harbour with a capacity of 438919 ML of water at 670 m AHD.
 The surface area of the Lake Tinaroo is 3500 ha and the catchment area is 545 km2.
 The ungated, central ogee spillway is capable of discharging 1160 m3/s.
 Two 500 mm radial gates serve as irrigation outlets that yields 205000 ML annually.
 In addition, one 500 mm core valve serves as an outlet for the Barron River.

 After the dam was completed in 1958, there was expected to be another few months before the annual rains to do some final earthworks at the base of the dam, and to clear out the final settlements in the area.
 Unfortunately the rains began earlier than expected and to this day there are still some pieces of large construction equipment under water at the base of the dam wall, because they were not able to be removed in time.

-In 2011 the dam's owner, SunWater, completed improvements that included work on both the main dam wall and the saddle dam.
+In 2011 the dam's operator, SunWater, completed improvements that included work on both the main dam wall and the saddle dam.
 The main dam wall was reinforced with the insertion of steel cable anchors within the wall and the addition of a concrete protection slab along the downstream base of the dam wall.
 The height of the saddle dam was increased by 30 cm and filters zones, designed to minimise damage caused by seepage during a flood event, was placed on the downstream face.